 - Find out where the sales team find success and where they need assistance.

-- Encourage a dialogue between sales and marketing teams and ensure no overlap exists with sales communications.
+- Encourage dialogue between sales and marketing teams and make sure no overlap exists with sales communications.

 Questions to ask when selecting marketing automation tools: